Sylosis

 Sylosis are a British heavy metal band formed in Reading, Berkshire, in 2000.
-Signed to Nuclear Blast Records, the band has released six studio albums, a live album, two EPs and twelve music videos.
-Their latest album, A Sign of Things to Come, was released in 2023.
+Signed to Nuclear Blast Records, the band has released seven studio albums, a live album, two EPs and twelve music videos.
+Their latest album, The New Flesh, was released on February 20, 2026.

+The band has had multiple line-up changes.
+Josh Middleton is the sole consistent member.
+He has been the band's lead guitarist on every album and the lead vocalist since their second studio album, Edge of the Earth.